ZetaMap/Kandinsky-Numworks/README.md

 **display**
 * Parameters:
-* Description: Displays the window containing the drawings. (blocking function)
+* Description: Run an infinite loop (a little modified) allowing to keep the window open